-- 1. Make sure that the breaker(s) for all the branch circuits is in the ON position AND the EPD breaker AC-EPD230 is in the ON position as well. - Systems need to be energized several hours prior to expected snowfall.
-This is done by setting the switch on the controller to the Auto or Max (or Manual) position.
+- 1. Make sure that the breaker(s) for all the branch circuit(s) is in the ON position AND the EPD breaker or AC-EPD is in the ON position as well. - 2.
+Systems need to be energized several hours prior to expected snowfall.
+This is done by setting the switch on the controller to the Auto or Man (or Manual) position.
 The center position on the switch is 'OFF' - a.
-'Max' operation allows the controller to turn on the cables regardless of outside temps.
+'Man' operation allows the controller to turn on the cables regardless of outside temps.
 It operates just like a switch. - b.
 'Auto' operation reads the outside temps and turns the cables on based on the settings.
-Generally, the settings should be @ 39F degrees on the high side and @ 9F degrees on the low side.
+Generally, the settings should be @ 37F (35F) degrees on the high side and @ 7F (5F) degrees on the low side.
 When temps are outside of that range, the controller will not send power to the heat cables.
-This will allow for the most efficient operation of your system ensuring it is warm enough to start melting snow as it is falling. - 3.
+This will allow for the most efficient operation of your system ensuring it is warm enough to start melting snow as it is falling.
+There is a hysteresis of 2 degrees on the temp settings allowing for the difference between rising and lowering temps. - 3.
 The system should be left on while there is snow of the roof.
 This allows for the prevention of ice formation from melted snow.
 Snow can melt from temperatures fluctuating above and below freezing, heat loss from the home/business, and/or solar gain. - 4.
 The system may be turned off using the switch on the controller while there is snow on the roof depending on how much melting is occurring.
-This is at your peril. - 5.
-The system may be turned off when temperatures rise above 36 degrees (this allows for the slower warm up of roof and gutter surfaces) or is below 5 degrees (depending on the level of heat loss and snow
+This is at your peril.

-- build up on your roof).
+- 5. The system may be turned off when temperatures rise above 37 degrees (this allows for the slower warm up of roof and gutter surfaces) or is below 5 degrees (depending on the level of heat loss and snow build up on your roof).
 This is at your peril.
-Your DC-AS22 Digital controller will do this automatically if left in the 'auto' position. - 6.
+Your DC-AS4 Digital controller will do this automatically if left in the 'Auto' position. - 6.
 If your system is left off while snow and/or ice accumulates, it may clear once the system is turned on.
 This is entirely dependent on weather conditions.
 Failure of the system to recover entirely if the system is left off while snow and ice accumulate is the responsibility of the owner. - 7.
 Systems may be turned off when no snow is on the roof.
 You must remember to turn the systems back on once snow is expected.